TsFreddie/Oolong/Packages/in.tsdo.oolong.ugui/README.md

 - You can't set the font of `<text>`
 - There is no `<dropdown>` element yet
-- No direct animation support, but you can code animations via `SetTimeout` or `SetInterval` and update the DOM (which is just Unity Components).
 - Does not support built-in Unity UI sprites (aka the default Unity UI skin).

 ## Why MithrilJS?